-Description PFH D Affects Reduced Mode can be initiated by a safety plane/ be (starts at 2cm of the plane and reduced mode setting achieved within 2cm of the plane) or by use of an ininitiate (will achieve reduced settings within 500ms) external connections are Low, Reduced Mode is initiated Mode means that ALL reduced mode limit ACTIVE.
-Reduced mode is not a safety function, rather it is a change affecting the settings of the following safety limits: joint position, joint speed, TCP pose limit, TCT TCP force, momentum, power, stopping time, and so distance.
-Reduced mode is a means of parametrization safety functions in accordance with ISO 13849-1.
-A parameter values need to be verified and validated whether they are appropriate for the robot application. ngs are nput to ).
-When the itiated. its are a state of function CP speed, stopping ation of All as to Robot
+Description PFH D Affects Reduced Mode can be initiated by a safety plane/ boundary (starts at 2cm of the plane and reduced mode settings are achieved within 2cm of the plane) or by use of an input to initiate (will achieve reduced settings within 500ms).
+When the external connections are Low, Reduced Mode is initiated.
+Reduced Mode means that ALL reduced mode limits are ACTIVE.
+Reduced mode is not a safety function, rather it is a state change affecting the settings of the following safety function limits: joint position, joint speed, TCP pose limit, TCP speed, TCP force, momentum, power, stopping time, and stopping distance.
+Reduced mode is a means of parametrization of safety functions in accordance with ISO 13849-1.
+All parameter values need to be verified and validated as to whether they are appropriate for the robot application.
+Less than 1.8E- 07 Robot